mikeyin97/online_marketplace/README.md

 ## Endpoints

 #### POST /api/addItem
 - **Description**: Add an item to the database.
 If id is not specified, mongo will make a default ObjectID.
-Otherwise, id must be a string of 24 hex characters (so it can be converted to ObjectID).
+Otherwise, id must be a string of 24 hex characters (so it can be converted to ObjectID). **WARNING** THIS IS A DEV TOOL ONLY FOR QUICKLY MAKING DATABASES TO TEST AS YOU CAN DUPLICATE UNIQUE KEYS.
+FOR REGULAR USAGE USE upsertItemByTitleAndPrice.
 - **Body**:
     - **title**: Title of the product *(required)*
     - **price**: Price of the product *(required)*